The Specular Derivative: Specular derivatives for multi-variable functions

 for $\mathbf{y} \in \mathbb{R}^n_{x_i}( \mathbf{a} )$. \end{enumerate} \end{definition}

-In case three dimensions, for instance, consider a function $f:U\to \mathbb{R}$ with an open set $U \subset \mathbb{R}^{2}$ and the variables $x=x_1$, $y=x_2$ as in Figure \ref{Basic concepts concerning specularly partial derivatives}.
-If $f$ is semi-specularly partial differentiable at $\mathbf{a}$ with respect to $x$ and $y$, the figure illustrates the sections of the domain by $\mathbf{a}$ and phototangents of $f$ at $\mathbf{a}$ with respect to $x$ and $y$.
+In case three-dimensions, for instance, consider a function $f:U\to \mathbb{R}$ with an open set $U \subset \mathbb{R}^{2}$ and the variables $x=x_1$, $y=x_2$ as in Figure \ref{Basic concepts concerning specularly partial derivatives}.
+If $f$ is semi-specularly partially differentiable at $\mathbf{a}$ with respect to $x$ and $y$, the figure illustrates the sections of the domain by $\mathbf{a}$ and phototangents of $f$ at $\mathbf{a}$ with respect to $x$ and $y$.